jphmrst/PLC/README.md

  1. Add the full path of the `PLC` directory to `~/.agda/libraries`

  2. Add `plfa` to `~/.agda/defaults`, both on lines of their own.

-If you are using this book for a class, your instructor might add exercises or explanations over the term.
-So you should probably keep *two* local versions:

- - One which you keep "clean" and updated from the repository without changes.
-To receive updates on the clean copy from the repository, open a command-line shell in the clean copy's directory, and type

-       git pull

-   It is this clean copy which you should set as your Agda library as the paragraph above describes.

- - One which you use as a sandbox and for exercises, periodically refreshing individual files from the clean copy.

 ## Optional: Enable generating standalone binaries {#standalone}

 This section is optional if all you want to do is debug and load the